-User-specified command timeout.
-Not all plugins support command timeouts and the ability for the user to set a timeout may be restricted by policy.
+Command timeout specified by the user via the -T option.
+Not all plugins support command timeouts and the ability of the user to set a timeout may be restricted by policy.
 The format of the timeout string is plugin-specific.